Zero-knowledge proofs and the future of private interoperability across blockchains

 The Internet of Blockchains Needs Privacy

-Today’s Web3 world looks more like a patchwork than a unified system.
-Each blockchain operates in isolation, Ethereum runs DeFi, Solana powers games, others focus on NFTs.
-But these networks rarely share data securely.
-Without a universal privacy layer, true interoperability stays out of reach.
+Today’s Web3 world can look more like a patchwork than a unified system.
+Each blockchain operates with its own focus—Ethereum is widely used for DeFi, Solana is popular for consumer applications, and others focus on NFTs.
+But these networks do not always share data in a way that preserves privacy.
+Without privacy-preserving mechanisms, some forms of interoperability can be difficult to implement.

 Cross-Chain Interoperability as Infrastructure

-• Adds privacy to transactions and dApps on other blockchains.
+• Adds privacy-focused tooling intended for transactions and dApps on other blockchains.

-• Functions as a universal layer rather than an isolated ecosystem.
+• Is presented as a shared layer rather than a standalone ecosystem.

 The Utility Layer for Web3 Developers

-• Build cross-chain dApps that share encrypted data.
+• Build cross-chain dApps that exchange encrypted or privacy-preserving data.

 A Network Built to Serve All Networks